 Failure to comply with these standards will result in counseling and/or immediate termination at the discretion of management and/or ownership.

-If you are terminated, you are expected to execute a separation agreement and may be asked to participate in an exit interview.
+If you are terminated or resign, you are expected to execute a separation agreement and may be asked to participate in an exit interview.